 Rotate or Replace the Mixing Tube

-Although the mixing tube is made from an extremely hard material, over time, the flow of high-pressure water and garnet abrasive will wear away the inside of the mixing tube .
-This results in a gradual, irregular widening of the internal diameter of the mixing tube, causing a less accurate stream of garnet abrasive and water.
-A cross section of these mixing tubes reveals the irregular wear of their internal diameter.
+Over time, the flow of high-pressure water and abrasive wears away the inside of the mixing tube.
+This wear results in a gradual, irregular widening of the internal diameter of the mixing tube, causing a less accurate stream of abrasive and water.
+A cross-section of these mixing tubes reveals the irregular wear of their internal diameter.
+A cross-section of these mixing tubes reveals the irregular wear of their internal diameter.
 Examples of normal , good , and bad mixing tube wear are shown below

 A clogged mixing tube is most frequently caused by using contaminated garnet abrasive.
 Because the opening in the mixing tube is small, even a small particle of dirt can clog it.
 Other potential causes of clogging include contaminated or wet garnet abrasive.
 Metal chips from other shop operations and paper from the garnet abrasive bag are two common sources of contamination.
 To clear a clogged mixing tube, see 401434-EN Operation, ProtoMAX.